 Her birthday arrived a couple of days before Christmas and we presented her with her two tickets to Shawn Mendes.
 Santa also arrived with some Shawn Mendes stuff including the new album Illuminate on which the tour would be based.
 She kept the tickets safe for months.

 Once we hit May the count down began.
 We got to the final countdown!
 10!
 9!
 8!
 Then tragedy struck.
 A suicide bomber blew himself up at the end of Ariana Grande’s concert in the Manchester Arena just across the water in the UK.
 Twenty two people, many of them children, died and many more were injured.
 It was so awful.
 So senseless.
 So tragic.

 For my daughter, who knew that Shawn Mendes had played in that very arena only days earlier, it caused a sense of panic.
 She began to become afraid.
 Afraid someone would do the same in the 3 Arena Dublin.
 She cried herself to sleep a week before the concert.
-She suggested we sell the tickets.
+She suggested we sell the tickets and browse other places to watch concerts.
 While we were not going to force her to go we did our best to reassure her.
 That security would be tight.
 That such acts, while truly awful, are rare and that we should not let terrorists win by creating such fear in us that we don’t do what we really want to do.

 Sleep is a great thing and thankfully she felt a bit better in the morning.
 Though I know she was still anxious.
 However, while she was at school I came across a tweet from the man himself.